port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 ## Summary

-Port makes it simple to implement easy-to-maintain package dependency mapping.
-Using our RESTful API and Github Workflows, you were able to create a block in your CI/CD pipeline which keeps track of your Microservices' packages and their versions.
+Port simplifies implementations and easy-to-maintain package dependency mapping.
+Using our RESTful API and GitHub Workflows, you are able to create a block in your CI/CD pipeline which keeps track of your Microservices' packages and their versions.